kicaj29/MongoDB/README.md

 > If we specify columns with only 0 value then all not listed columns will be returned.

 #### sorting

+> MongoDB does not guarantee the order of the returned documents unless you use sort().

 ```
 Atlas atlas-mritki-shard-0 [primary] sample_mflix> db.movies.find( {runtime: {$eq: 11}}, {runtime:1, title:1, _id:0} ).pretty().limit(3).sort({title: 1})
 [